-During 2010, the Board, the Finance and Office Advisory Subcommittee ("FOA"), and the FICPA Council ("Council") approved an operating reserve policy to be funded from net assets without donor restrictions excluding the carrying value of property and equipment (\$969,992 and \$803,358 at June 30, 2019 and 2018, respectively).
-The policy designates funding of 50% of the prior three-year rolling average of annual operating and program expenses with a minimum of not less than 25%, and was established to set aside operating funds necessary to sustain financial operations in the unanticipated event of significant unbudgeted increases in expenses and/or losses in revenues.
+During 2020, the Board, the Finance and Office Advisory Subcommittee ("FOA"), and the FICPA Council (the "Council") approved an operating reserve policy to be funded from net assets without donor restrictions excluding the carrying value of property and equipment (\$1,117,692 and \$971,067 at June 30, 2020 and 2019, respectively).
+The policy designates funding of 50% of the prior three-year rolling average of annual operating and program expenses with a minimum of not less than 25%, and was established to infuse funds for maintaining operations during times of financial distress, given a solid plan.
 These reserve funds may only be used following a recommendation from the FOA or Board and ratification from the Council.
-During financial hardship, the Institute may utilize the funds as needed to assist in balancing the annual budget.